 Traditional memory foam conforms to the contours of your body and retains its original shape as we have shared.
 However, the drawback of a traditional memory foam mattress is that it retains heat, making it uncomfortable to sleep in high temperatures.
 To tackle this problem, another two types of memory foam are created.

 Open-cell memory foam has the same ingredients as traditional memory foam except a different internal structure.
 Open-cell foam mattresses have internal pockets that allow for ventilation and air flow throughout the mattress helping it dispel heat.

 The internal pockets make open-cell memory foam mattress less dense, causing it to create less support for the body.
 But new production technologies have been developed to address this issue while retaining the open-cell structure of the mattress allowing it to retain its cooling effect.

 Gel based microbeads are added into memory foams to create pockets similar to the open-cell memory mattress.
 Instead of letting air through the mattress, these gels actively absorb and release heat from your body.

-Bedding Affairs’ MattX Mattress™ designed in Singapore, they are hybrid with memory foam combined with latex and memory foam with inner spring.
+Bedding Affairs’ MattX Mattress™ designed in Singapore, they are hybrid with memory foam combined with latex and memory foam.
 Our memory foam is infused with cool gel to provide a cool night’s sleep while contouring to your body’s shape.

 Why Memory Foam Mattress?